List of Torchwood characters: Jack Harkness

 Jack Harkness, played by Scottish-American actor John Barrowman, is the leader of Torchwood Three.
 A former Time Agent born in the 51st century, Jack had two years of his memories wiped by the Time Agency and subsequently became a con man operating in the 20th century, where he stole the name of "Captain Jack Harkness"; his real name is unknown.
 After meeting the Ninth Doctor in Doctor Who, Jack reformed and changed his ways, and after a stint as the Doctor's time travelling companion found his way to Torchwood in the 19th century.
 Cursed with immortality following his previous adventure with the Doctor, Jack served Torchwood on-and-off for centuries, eventually becoming its leader at the start of the 21st century, and handpicking a new team for himself thereafter.
 As a result of his immortality, Jack has lived a long life, in which he has seen the loss of his brother Gray, his grandson Stephen, and numerous lovers, both male and female.
+Including Gwen Cooper and Ianto Jones.

 Gwen Cooper

 Gwen Cooper, played by Welsh actress Eve Myles, was recruited into Torchwood Three in the series premiere "Everything Changes".
 A policewoman, partnered with PC Andy Davidson, Gwen by the second series becomes elevated to the team's second-in-command in her own mind, after taking control as leader during Jack's absence.
 Despite their relationship being tested by Gwen's dishonesty, feelings for Jack Harkness and a tempestuous affair with Owen Harper, Gwen and her live-in boyfriend Rhys eventually get married.
+Jack still has feelings towards Gwen, when he comes back he finds out that Gwen is married and gets disappointed.
 Gwen is one of two surviving agents following the destruction of the Cardiff branch of the Torchwood Institute, and goes into hiding following the birth of daughter Anwen.
 During Miracle Day she is conflicted between her Torchwood duties and her responsibility to her baby daughter and severely ill father.

 Her family has lived in Wales for generations, and it is suggested by the Doctor (David Tennant) and Rose Tyler (Billie Piper) that Gwen is related to the Gwyneth (also portrayed by Eve Myles) whom they met in Cardiff in 1869 in "The Unquiet Dead", due to spatial genetic multiplicity.

 Owen Harper

 Doctor Owen Harper, played by American-born English actor Burn Gorman, is Torchwood Three's medical officer.
-After he loses his fiancée to an alien parasite, Owen's genius and determination are recognised by Captain Jack and he is recruited into the institute.
+After he loses his fiancée to an alien parasite, Owen's genius and determination are recognized by Captain Jack and he is recruited into the institute.
 Owen has many short-lived sexual relationships with women such as Suzie Costello and Gwen Cooper but remains largely indifferent to the affections of colleague Toshiko Sato.
 In Torchwood series 2, Owen is killed by Aaron Copley, and having been resurrected with alien technology is left in a state of living death; cheating death proves short-lived, as Owen is seemingly vaporised in a surge of radiation in the series 2 finale, "Exit Wounds".